getgauge/docs.gauge.org/configuration.rst

 * Environment variables from the ``default`` environment.

   .. note::
-     If the ``default`` environment is not present, Gauge internall sets the environment variables which have the same value as mentioned in ``default.properties``.
+     If the ``default`` environment is not present, Gauge internally sets the environment variables which have the same value as mentioned in ``default.properties``.

 Gauge workflow with multiple environments
 -----------------------------------------